 Figure 1.
-Mean coral cover (%) per U.S. Pacific Island averaged over the years 2010-2020 by latitude67 Figure 2.
-Mean fish biomass ($g/m^2 \pm standard error$) of functional, taxonomic, and trophic groups by U.S. Pacific reef area from the years 2010-2020 by latitude.
+Mean coral cover (%) per U.S. Pacific Island averaged over the years 2010-2019 by latitude84 Figure 2.
+Mean fish biomass ($g/m^2 \pm standard error$) of functional, taxonomic, and trophic groups by U.S. Pacific reef area from the years 2010-2019 by latitude.
 The group Serranidae excludes planktivorous members of that family - i.e., anthias, which can by hyperabundant in some regions.
-Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group - as high biomass of that species at Wake overwhelms corallivore biomass at all other locations.
+Similarly, the bumphead parrotfish, Bolbometopon muricatum , has been excluded from the corallivore group - as high biomass of that species at Wake overwhelms corallivore biomass at all other locations.
 The group "MI Feeder" consists of fishes that primarily feed on mobile invertebrates Figure 3.
-Mean coral cover (%) per island averaged over the years 2010-2020 by latitude with MHI mean estimates plotted for reference (red line) Figure 4.
-Mean fish biomass ($g/m^2 \pm standard error$) of MHI functional, taxonomic, and trophic groups from the years 2010-2020 by island.
+Mean coral cover (%) per island averaged over the years 2010-2019 by latitude with MHI mean estimates plotted for reference (red line) Figure 4.
+Mean fish biomass ($g/m^2 \pm standard error$) of MHI functional, taxonomic, and trophic groups from the years 2010-2019 by island.
 The group Serranidae excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
 The group "MI Feeder" consists of fishes that primarily feed on mobile invertebrates; with MHI mean estimates plotted for reference (red line) Figure 5.
-Mean coral cover (%) per island averaged over the years 2010-2020 by latitude with NWHI mean estimates plotted for reference (red line)71 Figure 6.
+Mean coral cover (%) per island averaged over the years 2010-2019 by latitude with NWHI mean estimates plotted for reference (red line) Figure 6.
 Mean fish biomass ($g/m^2 \pm standard error$) of NWHI functional, taxonomic, and trophic groups from the years 2010-2019 by island.
 The group Serranidae excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
 The group "MI Feeder" consists of fishes that primarily feed on mobile invertebrates; with NWHI mean estimates plotted for reference (red line) Figure 7.
 Settlement of the Pacific Islands, courtesy Wikimedia Commons https://commons.wikimedia.org/wiki/File:Polynesian_Migration.svg Figure 8.
 The revenue structure of the three species groups in the MUS, 2012-2021 Figure 9.
 Total fishers in Hawaii MUS, 2012-2021 Figure 10.
-Pounds sold and revenue of Deep 7 Bottomfish, 2012-2021, adjusted to 2021 dollars 91 Figure 11.
+Pounds sold and revenue of Deep 7 Bottomfish, 2012-2021, adjusted to 2021 dollars Figure 11.
 Fish prices for Deep 7 Bottomfish and Uku, 2012-2021 Figure 12.
 Trends in fishery revenue per vessel and Gini coefficient for the MHI Deep 7 Bottomfish fishery, 2012-2021 Figure 13.
-Trends in fishery revenue per trip for Deep 7 and non-deep 7 from bottomfish fishing trips (20121-2021) Figure 14.
-Indicators of change of archipelagic coastal and marine systems; conceptual model Figure 15.
+Trends in fishery revenue per trip for Deep 7 and non-deep 7 from bottomfish fishing trips (20121-2021) Tigure 15.
+Schematic diagram illustrating have indicators are connected to any another and have Figure 15.
 Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of natural climate variability Figure 16.
-Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of anthropogenic climate change Figure 17.
-Regional spatial grids representing the scale of the climate change indicators being monitored 112 Figure 18.
+Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of anthropogenic climate change monitored Figure 18.
 Monthly mean (black) and seasonally corrected (blue) atmospheric carbon dioxide at Mauna Loa Observatory.
-Hawaii MAIDIA LOA UDSETVAIOTY, HAWAII
+Hawaii